Health care Advocacy in Action

 Insurance, Medicare and Medicaid Integration

-AMTA is dedicated to ensuring massage therapy is recognized as an essential part of healthcare.
 We advocate for broader insurance coverage and reimbursement so more patients can access massage therapy.
-By collaborating with policymakers, healthcare providers, and industry leaders, we work to integrate massage therapy into mainstream care and support better patient outcomes.
+By collaborating with policymakers, health care providers, and industry leaders, we work to integrate massage into mainstream care and support better patient outcomes.

 - Medicare Advantage